Oxford Bus Company, Thames Travel and Carousel

 In 2011, Go-Ahead acquired Thames Travel based in Wallingford, Oxfordshire which was placed under the management of Oxford Bus Company.
 Thames Travel currently operates around 56 buses in the South Oxfordshire and West Berkshire area.
 Thames Travel is a strong business with a proud tradition of providing high quality services to the local community and operates a mix of commercial bus services and local bus contracts.
-It was very successful in the latest tender round let by Oxfordshire County Council and the fleet has grown by nearly 25% in 2012.
+It was very successful in the latest tender round let by Oxfordshire County Council and the fleet had grown by nearly 25% by 2012.

 In 2012, Go-Ahead acquired the small bus business Carousel based in High Wycombe which was placed under the management of Oxford Bus Company.
 Carousel currently operates around 50 buses in the Wycombe area and runs services to Heathrow Airport, Uxbridge, Chesham and Watford.
 The company mainly operates a mix of commercial bus services and schools bus contracts.